MariaHochstoeger/el-madre/README.md

 ### User Stories

 There are two types of users on the El Madre blog: site visitors/users, and the site admin.
+The site was made with these two user groups in mind.

 **As a site visitor:**